 The Idaho Law Foundation joins the nation in celebrating Law Day each year in May.
-The Law Related Education Program will provide organization assistance to any school or community wishing to conduct Law Day activities or programs.
-For assistance, contact Carey Shoufler, Law Related Education Director.
+The Foundation’s Law-Related Education Program can provide assistance to any school or organization wishing to conduct Law Day activities.
+For more information contact Carey Shoufler.

 Law Day Podcast Contest

-- The podcast can be created individually or in groups of 2 to 3
+- Podcasts are created individually or in groups of 2 or 3 students.